Mixed Logit Models and Network Formation

 The mean number of citations by each new patent is $4.875$, and the median number of citations is $4$.
-About 21.3\% of the new patents cite only $1$ patent, so most new parents cite multiple existing patents.
+About 21.3\% of the new patents cite only $1$ patent, so most new patents cite multiple existing patents.
 Consequently, the single-choice assumption of the MNL is violated, so it seems sensible to examine this network using the RC model.

-In the patent citation network, there are 69,323 new patents {in 1975} that cited at least $1$ patent {from 1974 or earlier}.
+In the patent citation network, there are 69,323 new patents in 1975 that cited at least $1$ patent from 1974 or earlier.
 There are 636,444 patents that were awarded prior to 1975.
 In the RC model, it is computationally expensive to estimate parameters, and the computational cost increases with the number of nodes.
-The {number of new patents in 1975} is too large for us to use the entire network for estimation, so we apply a variety of sampling procedures to make estimation computationally tractable.
+The number of new patents in 1975 is too large for us to use the entire network for estimation, so we apply a variety of sampling procedures to make estimation computationally tractable.

-Of the 69,323 new patents in 1975, we sample 10,000 new patents uniformly at random to form our sample network.
+Of the 69,323 new patents in 1975, we sample 10,000 new patents uniformly at random to form a sample network.
 As we described in Section \ref{subsec:Repeated-Choice-Model}, each node (that is, each new patent) has an associated choice sequence.
 Recall that each choice in the choice sequence consists of a `chosen' alternative and an alternative set.